pavlo/coreos-docker-swarm-cluster/README.md

     > mv ./heatit/params.example.yml ./heatit/params.yml

-3. Editing ./heatit/params.yml - insert the cluster token generated in step #1 as a value for `coreos-cluster-token` parameter as well as set up Slack notification settings (todo: descripbe this in more detail)
+3. Editing `./heatit/params.yml` - insert the cluster token generated in step #1 as a value for `coreos-cluster-token` parameter as well as set up Slack notification settings (todo: descripbe Slack setup in more detail)

 4. Generate the two cloud-config files in a single command: